-Write out the Wifi password for them to use.
+Write out the wifi password for them to use.
 Your guests will love you for this!

-Check the bathroom: On the day.
+When to start: On the day.

 First thing to do here is to clean the toilet.
 This is a real must.
-Check again just before your guests arrive, especially if you have boys.
+Check again just before your guests arrive, especially if you have boys!

 Replace the hand-towel.